gohugoio/hugo/content/templates/partials.md

 template language.

-With the addition of the theme system in v0.11, it became apparent that a theme & override aware partial was needed.
+With the addition of the theme system in v0.11, it became apparent that a theme & override-aware partial was needed.

 When using Hugo v0.12 and above, please use the `partial` call (and leave out the “partial/” path).
 The old approach would still work, but wouldn’t benefit from